 7. Repel temptation with scripture

 Jesus quoted scripture when He was tempted.
 Do you think Jesus knew what He was doing?
 Jesus had memorized His verses.
-Have you memorized the verses from your Colossians 2:7 course and other verses?
+Have you memorized the verses from your Basic Christian Lifecourse and other verses?
 God has made a way of escape and many times that escape comes in the form of a Bible verse that ‘just happens’ to pop into our minds at the right time.
 The Holy Spirit truly knows what He is doing.

 The devil laughs at our arguments—they mean nothing to him.
 There is only one thing that puts terror in his soul, and this is the word of God in the heart of a Christian—believed and activated.
 We cannot win our battles by bare human resolve, or just mouthing Scripture verses.
 The force and power are not in the words, but in the authority God has invested in them.
 To have power over the devil, the Word of God must come out of a believing heart and trusting lips.